SHU-red/EMP2_TouchEmulator/README.md

 ### Code behavior overview

-Just an example and may not always be up to date with the current python-script
+Just an example and may not always be up to date with the current python-script ➡ Please have a look at the current scripts
 1. Raspberry Pi boots (LED permanently ON)
 2. Sleep 10s
 3. Read Message 1A9 from CAN